amit-kumar001/Explaining_php_services_for_docker-compose.yml/README.md

 <li>The libjpeg-turbo JPEG library is a library for handling JPEG files.  </li>
     <strong>libjpeg62-turbo-dev \</strong></br>

 <li>FreeType 2 font engine, development files.
 The FreeType project is a team of volunteers who develop free, portable and high-quality software solutions for digital typography.
-They specifically target embedded systems and focus on providing small, efficient and ubiquitous products.    <li>
+They specifically target embedded systems and focus on providing small, efficient and ubiquitous products.    </li>
     <strong>libfreetype6-dev \</strong></br>

 <li>Locales affect user interface language, case mapping, collation (sorting), date and time formats, and number and currency formats.   </li>